New York State Military Museum and Veterans Research Center - Unit History Project

 A group of letters written by Andrew Brockway to his siblings in which he discussed his soldiering activities and experiences.
 Like many Civil War letters he described camp life and the routine of drill and training exercises.
 Also, the fear of what the future beheld was well conveyed as death often appeared imminent from disease or battle.
 In addition, there are some interesting comments about Copperheads, who he believed were responsible for the low morale and desertions among Union soldiers.
 This record group also includes a letter from John N. Bonney of the same regiment regarding the death of Andrew Brockway in battle.

-Located at the New York State Archives.
+Located at the New York State Library Manuscripts and Special Collections.

 Chisholm, Daniel and Connie Reuning Lafley.
 The Diary of Charles J. Marble, 107th New York Volunteer Infantry Company F : March 1864 to May 1865.
 [80] p.